-The 1920s were a time of great social changes, especially for women who were fighting for freedom, the right to vote and equality.
-Women’s freedom was expressed in a new fashion which favoured short hair and shorter skirts, they enjoyed smoking and drinking.
-It’s not surprising that the glamorous Art Deco jewellery worn in that period reflected the new bold fashion as well.
+The 1920s were also a time of great social changes, especially for women fighting for freedom, the right to vote and equality.
+Women’s independence was expressed in a new fashion which favoured short hair and shorter skirts; they enjoyed smoking and going to bars.
+It is not surprising that the glamorous Art Deco jewellery worn in that period reflected the new bold fashion as well.

-“New Woman” of the Jazz Age would sip sumptuous cocktails at glamorous cocktail parties and exhibit their oversized gemstone rings which were signs of their wealth.
-Here is how these bold rings got their name.
+“New Women” of the Jazz Age would sip sumptuous cocktails at glamorous cocktail parties and exhibit their oversized gemstone rings, which were signs of their independence and a way to flaunt their illicit behaviour.
+These large ornamental rings were usually worn on the right hand in contrast to the hand reserved for engagement and wedding rings.
+This was also a clear signal that she was an independent woman and bought the ring with her own money.
+Here is how cocktail rings got their name.

-On the other hand, possibilities for cocktail rings have increased due to innovative techniques to create an endless variety of designs.
-This also means that large central gems are no longer necessary since small closely set gems (pavé setting) can create a bold and dramatic effect as well.
+On the other hand, possibilities for cocktail rings have increased due to innovative jewellery crafting techniques, creating an endless variety of designs.
+This also means that large centre gemstones are no longer necessary since small, closely set gems can create an illusion of a bold and dramatic jewel.

 There has never been such a wide choice of cocktail rings as nowadays.
-Modern designs feature all the colours of rainbow and every style imaginable.
-It is a wonderful addition to a jewellery collection for those who like to make a bold statement.
+Modern designs feature all the colours of the rainbow and every style imaginable.